Welcome

 Animal emergencies don’t take a holiday.
 July 4, 2007 brought “Independence Day” early for two 5-week old baby osprey who found themselves floating down Middle River in their nest, sans parent.
 Fortunately, a compassionate boater was able to fish them from the water unharmed.
 The boater notified the MD Department of Natural Resources, which referred the boater to Wildlife Rescue.
 Volunteer Gail Rice retrieved them and brought them to our facility, where our President, Executive Director, and Wildlife Rehabilitator Gerda Deterer examined them.
 A thorough examination found them slightly underweight but free of abrasions and broken bones, and with good leg movement-overall in good shape, but in need of foster parents.
 Volunteer Liz Smith turned to Greg Kearns, “The Osprey Man”, a naturalist and researcher at Patuxent River Park in Southern Prince George’s County.
 Mr. Kearns has been working with osprey for over 20 years, and has successfully placed orphaned/abandoned baby osprey in foster nests.
 Liz brought them to Greg, and the lucky babies were placed in separate nests on the Patuxent River.
 Momma Osprey for both nests later brought food to their adopted babies soon after the babies were dropped off at the nest and monitored from afar.
 Before release, the ospreys were banded to enable Greg to monitor their progress.
 A week after location, both osprey had grown and were very healthy.

-If you are making a donation in honor or in memory of, please also email us.
+If you are making a donation in honor or in memory of, please also

 We Participate in the following charity campaigns: